sj-1911/sj-1911/README.md

 ## 📖 About Me

+  Originally from Destin, FL, and now based in Boca Raton I’m currently pursuing a Bachelors of Science in Data Analytics with a minor in artificial intelligence and Deep Learning at Florida Atlantic University.
+I’ve gained experience in tech repair, customer service, and team management through roles with U Break I Fix and Redfish Rentals.
+Practical experience with Python, deep learning, and project management, allowing for a better understanding of artificial intelligence.

   I am passionate about technology and problem-solving, with extensive hands-on experience across various domains.
 I enjoy exploring advanced technologies, including data science and machine learning, and am fascinated by the continuously evolving tech landscape.

-In addition to my technical expertise, my experience in the hospitality industry has honed my **communication skills**, enabling me to effectively collaborate with diverse teams.

-Feel free to explore my projects, and let’s connect! 😊

 ---